AdeleYidanZhang/-Logfile1720-W/README.md

 2. Searched info for the group project
 3.
 **2/3-----------------------**
-1. Uploaded aome class notes
+1. Uploaded some class notes
 2. Read the live code writton by prof

 **2/5-----------------------**